Judicial Branch Home >

 NEW!
 FAQs on Same Sex Marriage & Divorce

 Children, Property & Settlement

 Your divorce will be more complicated if you have property (real estate, automobiles, vacation property, pensions, jewelry, etc.) or minor children.
 Your case could be done faster if you and your spouse agree on how to divide the property and handle custody of the children.
 Many cases start out with disputes, but then the parties are able to reach an agreement.
 Sometimes the judge will order the parties to try mediation or alternative dispute resolution (ADR) to reach an agreement.

-The law in MN Statute § 518.157 requires parents who have children together and who are getting divorced to attend a certified divorce education program if they do NOT agree on custody or parenting time (visitation).
+The law in MN Statutes § 518.157 requires parents who have children together and who are getting divorced to attend a certified divorce education program if they do not agree on custody or parenting time (visitation).
 Children might also be required to go to a class.
-Ask your Court Administration about divorce education requirements for your court.

 Fees & Costs